eweitnauer/gm-api/quickstart.md

 ### Changes in the State of a Derivation

-In order to react to the mathematical state of derivations on a canvas, you can listen to `el_changed` events on a canvas with `canvas.model.on('el_changed', callback)`.
+In order to react to changes a user makes to elements on a canvas, such as derivations, you can listen to `el_changed` events with `canvas.model.on('el_changed', callback)`.
 The event object passed to the callback function looks like this:

 * `type`... 'el_changed'
 * `target`... a reference to the canvas element (use `target.type` to check what kind of element it is)